chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 0. Line to be replaced
 {:toc}

-CinePlex is a Website where you can purchase Movie Tickets.
+CinePlex is a Website where you can purchase movie tickets.
 It facilitates quick and efficient booking for you, your friends, and your family, making the process more enjoyable.
 You can also reserve seats in advance and make changes to your booking, such as ‘Canceling’ or ‘Rescheduling’.

 > Project Duration: January 2023 to February 2023